-This document sets out East Staffordshire Borough Council's (ESBC) approach to the management of its property assets and the allocation and management of capital resources.
-By effective management of property assets the Council aims to have the right space, at the right time, in the right place and at the right cost to properly support its Corporate Priorities and Objectives.
+This document sets out East Staffordshire Borough Council's (ESBC's) approach to the management of its property assets and the allocation and management of capital resources.
+By effective management of property assets the council aims to have the right space, at the right time, in the right place and at the right cost to properly support its Corporate Priorities and Objectives.

 Primary responsibility for the Asset Management and Capital Strategy falls to the Corporate Management Team and the Business Assurance Group (BAG) which is chaired by the Chief Executive.
-The Strategy is presented to the Cabinet and Full Council.
+The Strategy is presented to the Cabinet and approved at Full Council alongside the Medium Term Financial Strategy.
 The Leader is the Cabinet member with responsibility for assets.

 The Council's philosophy is to maintain a strong, independent, effective and ethical local government for the people, representing all people and addressing needs.
-The Council will continue to provide civic leadership by being innovative and by vigorously representing local needs at regional and national level.
+The council will continue to provide civic leadership by being innovative and by vigorously representing local needs at regional and national level.
 We will set the pace for change, co-operation between all the public agencies and seek to work closely with the voluntary and business communities.